×

 If you are gut-renovating and relying on your interior designer for full design services, you can expect to spend around $10 per square foot on design services alone.
 At this level, your interior designer is deeply involved in the project from start to finish and is sourcing, purchasing, and ensuring the delivery and installation of every visible aspect of your home.
 If you are gut-renovating a 1,000 square foot property, you can expect to pay $10,000 on design services, separate and apart from the cost of materials.
 If the scope of your project involves highly specialized selections or high-end and exclusive artisan work, you can expect the design cost per square foot to rise accordingly.

-photos below featuring work in Manhattan by Sweeten Expert Joy
+Photos below featuring work in Manhattan by Sweeten Expert Joy

 interior design nyc